 God Seals His Covenant Word

-Finally, we turn our attention to the Lord’s Table, which is another administration of God’s word.
-Like Baptism, the Supper is a visible message to us; we refer to it as the “visible gospel.”
+Finally, we turn our attention toward the Lord’s Table.
+This begins with our longest prayer of the service, the Prayer of Intercession.
+This focuses on those who are outside our particular church – our governing authorities and society, the Church catholic, unbelievers, and those who are suffering.
+We ask the Lord to gather all sinners to the heavenly banquet, which we are about to receive a foretaste.
+The Supper is another administration of God’s word, and, like Baptism, it is a visible message to us; we refer to it as the “visible gospel.”
 It is a sign and seal of the covenant that was just preached, once again directing us to the comfort we have in Jesus Christ.
-Our celebration of the Supper is filled with instruction and prayer, and we finish this celebration in song.
+Our celebration of the Supper is joyful, instructive, reverent, and prayerful.
 At the close of our worship, the Lord sends us forth with His blessing in the Benediction.
 Just like God had the first word in our worship, He also gets the last word.
 After all, He is the Covenant Lord, and we are mere servants.

 - Lord’s Supper